 COLCAP Colombia

-The Merval’s modest peso gain outpaced a essentially flat Mexican benchmark, though both markets shared the same quiet, low-conviction tone typical of a US holiday week.
+The Merval’s modest peso gain outpaced an essentially flat Mexican benchmark.
+Both markets shared the same quiet, low-conviction tone typical of a US holiday week.

-The live market board above carries the closes for Brazil’s Ibovespa, Chile’s IPSA and Colombia’s COLCAP, which are not independently confirmed here and are marked accordingly.
+The live market board above carries the closes for Brazil’s Ibovespa, Chile’s IPSA and Colombia’s COLCAP.
+These are not independently confirmed here and are marked accordingly.

 06 The technical picture

-In dollar terms the Merval spent the first half of the year testing the USD 2,000–2,200 band — tras superar los USD 2.200 en junio, perdió impulso y volvió a la zona de 2.000 dólares — and July 3’s gain did little to shift that range.
-That zone is now the level to watch for any decisive breakout.
+In dollar terms the Merval spent the first half of the year testing the USD 2,000–2,200 band — tras superar los USD 2.200 en junio, perdió impulso y volvió a la zona de 2.000 dólares.
+July 3’s gain did little to shift that range, so the zone is now the level to watch for any decisive breakout.

 07 What to watch